CT

 Pre-Colonial Societies

 Before European contact, Aboriginal nations numbered in the hundreds, each with distinct languages, customs, territories, and governance structures.
-Communities managed land through fire-stick farming (cultural burning), seasonal harvests, and trade networks stretching hundreds of kilometres — practices that shaped Australia's ecology over millennia.
+The continent was far from "empty" — it was a sophisticated mosaic of nations whose borders, relationships, and laws had been maintained across thousands of years.
+Communities managed land through fire-stick farming (cultural burning), seasonal harvests, and trade networks stretching hundreds of kilometres.

-Material culture included ground-edge stone axes (among the world's earliest), bark canoes, fish traps, and elaborately decorated shields and tools.
-Ceremonial life — initiation rites, corroborees, and care of sacred sites — governed social cohesion, conflict resolution, and spiritual continuity.
+Material culture included ground-edge stone axes (among the world's earliest), bark canoes, elaborate fish traps and weirs, and intricately decorated ceremonial objects.
+Ceremonial life — initiation rites, corroborees, and the care of sacred sites — governed social cohesion, conflict resolution, and spiritual continuity across nations.

-Cultural burning: Aboriginal fire management shaped Australian landscapes for tens of thousands of years.
-Modern land managers are increasingly working with Traditional Owners to reintroduce these practices, recognising their effectiveness in reducing catastrophic bushfire risk.
+Cultural Burning Aboriginal fire management shaped Australian landscapes for tens of thousands of years.
+Controlled burns maintained biodiversity, managed pests, and created conditions for seasonal harvests.
+Modern land managers are increasingly working with Traditional Owners to reintroduce these practices, recognising their effectiveness in reducing catastrophic wildfire risk — insights powerfully relevant after the Black Summer fires of 2019–20.

 1788–1800s